ssocolow/htpm/README.md

 Go into the directory
 `cd htpm`

-Make the setup script executable
-`chmod +x setup.sh`
+Make the setup script executable (you may not have to do this step, do if the next step returns a permissions error) `chmod +x setup.sh`

 Run the setup script